mozmark/ringleader/doc/service_commands.md

     "name": "selection",
     "data": ["name1", "name2", "name3"]
   },
-  "description": "create a new session; you may only name it name1, name2 or name3", "defaultValue": "name2"
+  "description": "you may only name it name1, name2 or name3", "defaultValue": "name2"
 }
 ```
 Here we have a parameter called param1 which can take the values name1, name2 or name3 - if the user does not specify a value it will default to name2.